-1. Identify your hang-up.
 “When you’re feeling anxious, that emotion is proceeded by some thought that triggered it,” says Smith.
-“So ask yourself, before I got anxious, what went through my head?
-Is it, ‘I’m a failure?’
-‘My girlfriend doesn’t love me anymore?’”
+“So ask yourself, 'Before I got anxious, what went through my head?'
+Is it, ‘I’m a failure?’or, ‘My girlfriend doesn’t love me anymore?’”
 Get to the root of what’s driving you to distraction, and question the probability of it.
-“Let’s say you go on vacation, and you’re afraid you’ll lose your job.
+“Let’s say you go on vacation and you’re afraid you’ll lose your job.
 Let yourself imagine that you do.
 Is your life over from there?
 No, you’ll still be alive and get over it.”
 The more often you can identify your trigger and learn to put it in perspective, the better you’ll get at it—and the less anxious you’ll feel over time, he says.

-2. Move your body.
 There’s not much that ails you that exercise won’t help fix, and anxiety is no exception.
 “You can break the pattern of circular thoughts by exercising regularly to remove yourself from that place of worry and release endorphins,” says Smith.
 “It doesn’t work for everybody, but for many people just going for a hard run will help you feel really different.”
+There are plenty of helpful, even weird, side effects of working out—other than honing a better physique.
 Scientists say physical activity may improve mental health by helping the brain cope better with stress.
-It also has a preventative effect: People who get regular vigorous exercise are 25 percent less likely to develop an anxiety disorder over the next five years, according to the Anxiety and Depression Association of America.
-If you need new incentive to get out and move, visit meetup.com to find a group of likeminded runners, cyclists, or other sports enthusiasts to go play with.
+It also has a preventative effect: People who get regular vigorous exercise are 25% less likely to develop an anxiety disorder over the next five years, according to the Anxiety and Depression Association of America.
+Need a little help getting motivated?
+Try these 15 tips.

 3. Take a deep breath